foursquare/spindle/docs/source/records.rst

 Proxies
 -------

-Spindle can generate proxy classes that can be used to decorate generated models with additioanl behavior.
+Spindle can generate proxy classes that can be used to decorate generated models with additional behavior.
 For example, suppose you have this thrift definition::

     struct Rectangle {